California Wildfires Spread, Closing Freeways and Destroying Homes

 Wildfires continued raging across Southern California on Wednesday, with a new blaze that ignited in the early morning threatening one of the ritziest parts of Los Angeles.

-The so-called Skirball Fire was reported before 5 a.m. on Wednesday in Bel-Air and resulted in the complete closure of the 405 freeway, which is now partially reopened.
+The so-called Skirball Fire was reported before 5 a.m. on Wednesday in Bel-Air, and resulted in the complete closure of the 405 freeway, which is now partially reopened.

 By 8 a.m., the fire had covered 50 acres, and 25 mph winds are expected to help it grow.
 Authorities have begun evacuating homes in the area, and warned of the threat that fire could pose to the Getty Center museum, which has closed for the day, and other prominent institutions in the area.